toukay/e-shop/README.md

-# e-shop-api
+# e-shop
-A simple Python eCommerce backend API
+A simple Python eCommerce web app using services-based architecture.